Meet successful sugar daddies and confident sugar babies on the world’s leading sugar dating app. Join free today.

 2026 Key Takeaways

-Q2: Is being called “Mommy” common in the United States dating scene?
+Q2: Is being called “Mommy” always sexual?